-Can I use Sublimation Ink on Heat Transfer Paper?
+Can I Use Sublimation Ink on Heat Transfer Paper?
 Unraveling the Mystery

-Are you wondering, “Can I use sublimation ink on heat transfer paper?”
-The answer to this question is not as straightforward as it might seem.
-In this article, we will explore the differences between sublimation and heat transfer printing, the compatibility of sublimation ink with heat transfer paper, and how to choose the best option for your projects.
+Let’s explore the differences between sublimation and heat transfer printing, the compatibility of sublimation ink with heat transfer paper, and how to choose the best option for your projects.
 Let’s dive in!

 Understanding Sublimation and Heat Transfer